robiwano/gpu_fft/README.md

 # GPU_FFT

-Mirror of hello_fft sources from the Raspberry Pi firmware repository
+Mirror of hello_fft sources from the Raspberry Pi firmware repository, see link at bottom.

 BCM2835 "GPU_FFT" release 3.0 by Andrew Holme, 2015.